kusholino/mellanox-updater/README.md

 ---

 **🎉 That's it!
-You're now ready to automate your Mellanox device management like a pro!**
+You're now ready to automate your network device management like a pro!**

 *Remember: Start simple with basic playbooks, then gradually add conditional logic as you become more comfortable with the tool.*